How fans are handling expensive ticket prices for Chiefs vs. Bills game Sunday - NewsBreak

 Many Chiefs fans are willing to cough up the extra cash to watch Patrick Mahomes in action.
 Others are OK with the view from the couch.

-“For us, that was the biggest traffic hit we saw was that game,” Jason Durbin, Tickets For Less VP of ticket operations, said.
+“For us, that was the biggest traffic hit we saw, was that game,” Tickets For Less VP of Ticket Operations Jason Durbin said.

 Durbin said there’s been a higher demand for this game, and they’ve seen similar to playoff pricing.
 Likely because of the matchup – nobody wants to miss it.